-We have applied to Wealden District Council for planning consent to set up our second cluster of affordable smallholdings.
-Our first cluster, Greenham Reach was established in 2014.
+In April 2017 we applied to Wealden District Council for planning consent to set up our second cluster of affordable smallholdings.

-As at Greenham Reach, we are seeking permission for three affordable residential smallholdings for new entrants to ecological agriculture.
+As at Greenham Reach, our first smallholding cluster established in 2014, we were seeking permission for three affordable residential smallholdings for new entrants to ecological agriculture.
 In planning that is: a change of use to site three temporary dwellings, permission to construct a timber barn and area of hard-standing, and changes to the road access from the field.
 We are applying for a five-year temporary planning consent.

 The application documentation can be viewed by clicking on the links below and can also be viewed via Wealden Council’s Planning and Building Control Register (search for application no. WD/2017/0340/F)